pvdvreede/support_helpdesk/README.md

 Use this command to set a cron job for how often you would like the mailbox polled.

-Once setup, a new option will appear in the adminitration menu called `Support Helpdesk`.
+Once setup, a new option will appear in the administration menu called `Support Helpdesk`.
 From here you can setup support settings for which emails to bring in, what templates to use, and which tracker and projects to create the issues in.

 ### License